-SA3 appraised 25 potential housing allocations - sites that had been made known to the Council by promotors either prior to commencement of the Erewash Core Strategy Review or over the course of the two public consultations (Regulation 18) which were undertaken during 2020 and 2021.
+SA3 originally appraised 25 potential housing allocations - sites that had been made known to the Council by promotors either prior to commencement of the Erewash Core Strategy Review or over the course of the two public consultations (Regulation 18(1) and 18(2)) which were undertaken during 2020 and 2021.
 Background evidence prepared in support of the Local Plan's production refer to these sites as Strategic Growth Areas (SGAs).
-All potential housing allocations known to the Council were appraised, and spanned the entire spectrum of strategic growth options appraised within SA1.
+All potential housing allocations known to the Council at the time were appraised and spanned the entire spectrum of strategic growth options appraised within SA1.

 All information available to the Council on each site was considered as part of the appraisal process; including any submission information provided by site promoters.
 This meant the level of detail available to inform the appraisals varied from site-to-site.
 Where detailed site promoter information was not available, the Council alternatively relied upon on its own extensive evidence base whilst also seeking guidance from external sources of information to help inform and aid the robustness of the appraisal process.
 The assessment tables for SA3 are contained within Appendices B1-B6.
+The original ranked conclusion matrix is below (Table 9).